 Day and evening classes may be added through the first week of a semester only.
-After the official closing dates for adding classes, you must first receive permission from the instructor and sign a learning contract.
-You may enroll with a signed learning contract for one additional week after the 1st week of class.
+After the official closing dates for adding classes, you must first receive permission from the Vice President of Instruction for one additional week to enroll.
 This procedure does not include "mini-classes" or classes taught for more or less weeks than the regular full semester.
-Change-of-Schedule forms may be picked up from the Admissions Office, Enrollment Services Office, Advisement Center, or from Advisors.
-You must pay for added classes at the time of the add.
+Change-of-Schedule forms may be picked up from the Enrollment Services Office, Advisement Center, or from Advisors.